newjersey/innovation.nj.gov/content/_playbooks/04-turning-research-into-resonance.md

 In theory, identifying the critical insight could happen in as quickly as 2 to 4 hours, depending on how many interviews you've conducted and how much time your team has already spent reviewing the findings.
 Check out the [Conducting Discovery: Qualitative Interviews](/cel-playbook/03-marketing-discovery-qualitative-interview/) section of the Playbook if you need more information on best practices around audience interviews.

 The reality is it can take a bit of time to uncover the right insights and craft the most impactful way to talk about it.
-This work is important so don't rush it if you don't have to.
+This work is important, so don't rush it if you don't have to.
 Give yourself the space to do the work, share it with others to confirm it resonates, and then iterate where appropriate.

 ## Do it in a day